CUCTF/ctf-writeups/picoctf/web/some-assembly-required-1234/README.md

 ## Exploitation: Level 4

-Level 4 of this challenge is very long and tedious and involved manual assembly translation.
+Level 4 of this challenge is very long and tedious and involves manual assembly translation.
 Or, there is another way to do it that I am not thinking of... anyways, part 4 will come at a later date :)

 ## Remediation